pr0ximaMusic/Music-Advice/README.md

 > Someone says you're slamming your limiter, but you've never used a limiter in your life.
 > GO.
 FIND.
 OUT.

-Do this **both** reading up on it, and also through hands-on exploration in-daw.
+Do this **both** through reading up on it, and also through hands-on exploration in-daw.

   You’ll quickly start to realize that “finding out” is not solely about the specific thing you're learning, it’s about establishing a habit of fostering curiosity and exploration when you're challenged. <br>